technomancy/atreus-firmware/readme.md

 See `qwerty.json` for an example.

-The JSON layouts are parsed by the `atreus.el` code in Emacs. `M-x atreus-make` will compile a given JSON file into a `.hex` file for uploading, and `M-x atreus-view` will compile JSON into an HTML table and open it in the browser.
-The makefile will invoke Emacs to precompile the `layout.h` file, but if you just want the default you can copy `layout_qwerty.h` to `layout.h` and edit the makefile to skip the Emacs invocation.

 The layout JSON should simply be a three-dimensional array.
 At the top level, every array element is a layer.
 You can have up to 64 layers.
 Each layer is an array of rows, and each row is an array of